-The striking contrast of the blue and white exterior walls make an attractive combination, but don't let this fool you: the home is built to withstand the elements.
+The striking contrast of the blue and white exterior walls make an attractive combination, but don't let this fool you: The home is built to withstand the elements.
 The white portion is steel siding and the blue cedar is stained, not painted.
 Together they make this home formidable against the weather.

 The mini refrigerator matches the attractive white cabinetry under the sink.

-The induction burner is just the right size for this space.
+An induction burner is just the right size for this space.

 The bathroom has a contemporary vanity, and the home's holding tanks accommodate the RV low-flush toilet.

 The large 3-foot shower has the same dark fixtures and wood-plank ceiling as the rest of the home.

 Back in the hallway, it's time to open the door to the bedroom.

 Inside, there is room for a full-sized bed.

 There is also plenty of headroom beneath the wood-paneled ceiling.